macaba/Markdig.Extensions.ScriptCs/README.md

 ##### Output:
 ![./Images/oxyplot.svg](./Images/oxyplot.svg)

-(If the image looks badly rendered, that's a [GitHub issue](https://github.com/github/markup/issues/1160).
-Click the image to see what it's supposed to look like.)

 ## Separation of code from content

 It is possible to separate large amounts of code into `csx` files which can be referenced in the markdown.
 The `csx` file must be located in the bin directory.